It is illegal to discriminate against an employee because of that employee’s religion under Title VII.

 If you bring a claim under Title VII, you must first file a charge of discrimination with either the Texas Workforce Commission or the Equal Employment Opportunity Commission.
 There are very specific deadlines from which you must file your charge of discrimination, and you must file your charge of discrimination before you can file a lawsuit.

-If you think your religion is the reason for your employment discrimination, please contact a Houston Religious Discrimination Attorney at Herbert & McClelland LLP.
+If you think your religion is the reason for your employment discrimination, please contact a Houston Religious Discrimination Attorney at The Law Offices of Shane McClelland.